richfisher/jruby_activiti/README.md

 # JrubyActiviti

-You can directly access Activiti BPM in Ruby Web Application.
+You can directly access Activiti BPM in JRuby Application.

 ## Test Environments
 JRuby-9.0.3.0, Activiti-5.18.0